SkoolPlus/PET/notes/speaking/part-1.md

 **Q:** What kind of sport do you like?

-**A:** I have a healthy lifestyle, so I often **take up** some sports such as badminton, volleyball and tennis.
-Practicing sports **brings me many benefits** to my health.
-It keeps me stay in shape and **give me a chance to make friends** with other sutdents.
+**A:** I have a healthy lifestyle, so I often **take up** some sports such as badminton, volleyball, and tennis.
+Practicing sports **brings many benefits** to my health.
+It keeps me stay in shape and **gives me a chance to make friends** with other students.

-**Q:** How long do you have learnt English?
+**Q:** How long do you have learned English?

-**A:** I have learnt English for 10 years.
+**A:** I have learned English for 10 years.
 I find it difficult to learn English but I will try my best.
 This language will help me to get a good job in the future.

 **Q:** Do you like learning English?

 **A:** Yes, I do.
 I'm interested in English **because of three reasons**.
 First, it is an international language, so it helps me to get a good job in the future.
 Second, I will have a chance to communicate as well as make friends with foreigners.
-Third, I can easily read English documents, newspapers or magazines to enrich my knowledge.
+Third, I can easily read English documents, newspapers, or magazines to enrich my knowledge.

 **Q:** What did you do last Sunday?